alire-project/deepend/README.txt

   from either the 95, 2005, or 2012 subfolder into the GPS ide, and build the executable from within the ide, or alternatively use gnatmake to perform the equivalent actions described in the .gpr file.
+  You can also execute the master build for all projects by entering the following command from the command line from the root folder.

+       gprbuild -Pmake_all.gpr

 5.0 TESTED PLATFORMS
 ====================